Nursery Practitioner - Nurseries - 48307 - Grade 3

 • Maintain toys and equipment.

-• Help children develop social, emotional, numeracy, language, and practical skills.
+• Help children to learn social, emotional, numeracy, language, and practical skills.

-• Work with staff and external professionals to provide a high-quality nursery service.
+• Work with staff within the nursery to provide a high quality nursery service.

 • Learn about developments in childcare and undertake training as required.

-• Ensure health and safety of colleagues and children; promote dignity and respect and value diversity.
+• Ensure the health and safety of colleagues and children, complying with all Health and Safety requirements.

 • Undertake other duties as required.